nowshad-hasan/cse-resources/guides/others.md

 * Your ultimate self-confidence toolkit [Link](https://anemarifiser.substack.com/p/your-ultimate-self-confidence-toolkit-bea)
 * How Spotify Knows What You Want to Listen to Next [Link](https://bytesizeddesign.substack.com/p/how-spotify-knows-what-you-want-to)
 * The biggest Obstacle stalling your career growth [Link](https://www.thesunshinelayer.com/p/the-biggest-obstacle-stalling-your)
+* How to Use Git and GitHub in a Team like a Pro – Featuring Harry and Hermione [Freecodecamp](https://www.freecodecamp.org/news/how-to-use-git-and-github-in-a-team-like-a-pro/)

 ### Project Ideas